chrismeyers/trumppet/README.md

   -h, --help  Show this message and exit.

 Commands:
-  freestyle  generates a tweet that Trump posted...probably frequency  get unique word counts playback   prints previous tweets search     searches tweets for usage of a word or phrase
+  freestyle  generates a Trumpian-style tweet: Sentance.
+Sentance.
+             Exclamation!
+(NOTE: these tweets are not real) frequency  get unique word counts playback   prints previous tweets search     searches tweets for usage of a word or phrase